petercorke/robotics-toolbox-python/graphics/README.md

 The same functionality can be done in code as will be mentioned.

 3D options:
+ * Toggle the UI mode between Canvas Controls, and a Teachpanel
+   * The Teachpanel will have a slider for each joint to rotate between all available angles for that joint
  * Choose which robot to edit
  * Toggle robot/frame visibility
  * Change robot opacity